17 Aug Marriage, Money and Property Facts

 Learn More About Managing Marital Property With New Jersey Attorney Jeffrey M. Bloom

 Property division and money are contentious issues in both marriage and divorce.
 Dividing a home, money and other assets equitably is no easy task.
-Hackensack divorce attorney Jeffrey M. Bloom can answer your questions about property division and make sure you get the assets you deserve in a divorce.
+West New York divorce attorney Jeffrey M. Bloom can answer your questions about property division and make sure you get the assets you deserve in a divorce.
 Call The Law Offices of Jeffrey M. Bloom for a consultation at (855) 208-3650.